AgnosticUI/agnosticui/site/docs/docs/theming.md

 ## Example of Theming with CSS Custom Properties

-Here's an example of how you might override AgnosticUI's default CSS custom properties to reflect your brand's `primary`, `secondary`, and `error` colors while also using a particular Google font:
+Here's an example of how you might override AgnosticUI's default CSS custom properties to reflect your brand's `primary`, `secondary`, and `error` colors while also using a Google font:

 ```css
 @import url('https://fonts.googleapis.com/css2?family=Roboto:wght@100&display=swap');